ReginaJhz/cse_15l_labreport_w3/lab_report_2.md

 # Part3 Reflection

-In Week 2's lab, I learned the basics of web servers, and the basics of url and its manipulation.
-Before lab and lectures of 2, I never used java to start a basic webserver.
+During the second week's lab session, I gained fundamental knowledge on web servers and the fundamental concepts of URL and how to manipulate it.
+Prior to attending the lectures and lab sessions, I did not have any experience with starting a basic web server using Java programming language.